 Chives are commonly used as a garnish, but they can also add an extra layer of flavor to dishes, especially omelets, soups, or salads.

 To use chives in place of shallots, chop them finely and add them to your recipe.
-Bear in mind that they need to be stored properly in the fridge, as they are quite delicate.
+Remember that they must be stored properly in the fridge, as they are quite delicate.
+They are often mistaken for green onions.
+I have covered more about their differences and similarities in this article are chives green onions?

 6. Pearl Onions